Why Did AUUD Stock Surge Over 45% Today?

 Add us onAdd us on Google

-Shares of Auddia Inc. (AUUD) shot up more than 55% in pre-market trading on Wednesday, after the company announced that its board approved a definitive merger agreement with Thramann Holdings, advancing a business combination first outlined in August 2025.
+Shares of Auddia Inc. (AUUD) surged more than 45% on Wednesday after the company announced that its board approved a definitive merger agreement with Thramann Holdings, advancing a business combination first outlined in August 2025.

-Once the deal closes, the combined company will be renamed McCarthy Finney and trade under the ticker MCFN.
+Once the deal closes, the combined company will be renamed McCarthy Finney and trade under the ticker MCFN, the company said.
 Auddia will become a wholly owned subsidiary, alongside three Thramann entities.

 At the closing of the transaction, Auddia shareholders are projected to own about 20% of McCarthy Finney, with Thramann holding the remaining 80%.
 The transaction is contingent on Auddia maintaining at least $12 million in cash to support operations and fund future growth.
 McCarthy Finney’s base case valuation is expected to be $250 million.